 Here are some more details...

-I've developed a simple evaluation process that classifies athletes into different levels based on flexibility, mechanics, strength, and jumping ability.
+I've developed a simple evaluation process that classifies athletes into different levels based on flexibility, mechanics (how you move), strength, and jumping ability.

 There are six different training levels with a separate program for each.
 The levels are set up for an athlete to be able to progress to one of the advanced levels.
 This is not just a quick fix program.
 Fast results do happen (check the testimonials page) but the training included in Jump Science 2.0 can take an athlete all the way to an elite level of athleticism over time.

 The programs are 9, 15 or 18 weeks long.
 The longer programs feature harder training and include rest weeks.
 The programs are broken up into 3-week segments called training phases.
 The phases are designed to create smart adjustments to your training as you progress through the program.
 The exercises and training strategies are switched up to prevent stagnancy and provide new challenges.

 The training consists of a daily routine and three intense workouts per week.
 This amount of training allows athletes to spend time playing their sport as well.

 If you do not have time to complete the whole program, you can still benefit greatly from just part of it.
 It is not uncommon for athletes to jump 3 inches higher after the first 3 weeks of training.

 The training is very comprehensive.
 It addresses all the physical qualities that contribute to athleticism, which are skill, flexibility, mechanics, strength, explosiveness, and bounce.
 The workouts include jumping, sprinting, various plyometrics, strength training, and some hybrid exercises.
 Warmup, stretching, and some other things to include in your training are also covered.